top of page

 Photo Credit: Asya Gorovits

 10. Never “wing” an audition!
-You will make a horrible first impression that might take you years to recover from.
+You will make a horrible first impression that might take years to recover.
 Show them that you care about your craft.

-11. Never lose your sense of play.
-If you’re not like a kid in a sand box, diving deep into your role, then why are you doing it?
+11. Remember to maintain your sense of play.
+Why are you doing it if you’re not like a kid in a sandbox, diving deep into your role?

 12. Be genuinely grateful for the audience feedback you receive because they took the time to see you, and maybe your performance moved them.
-However, keep in mind that in most cases donot really know the breadth and depth of what it means to be an artist.
+However, keep in mind that most people do not really know the breadth and depth of what it means to be an artist, and they never will.

-13. Look for acknowledgment ONLY from your peers.
-From the directors, your fellow performers, and eventually from yourself.
-It will take years to be able to discern a good performance from a great one, but if you're steadfast you will learn.
+13. Look for acknowledgment ONLY from your peers, the directors, your fellow performers, and eventually from yourself.
+It will take years to discern a good performance from a great one, but if you're steadfast, you will learn.
 Be patient.
 It takes about 20 years to become an actor.

-14. If others call themselves actors NEVER judge them or mock them, be compassionate even if you think they're not real actors or they never will be.
-This is not your place, focus on YOUR art.
-Go into the rehearsal room and make yourself the actor you dream of being.
+14. If others call themselves actors, NEVER judge them or mock them; be compassionate even if you think they're not real actors or never will be.
+This is not your place; focus on your art.
+Go into the rehearsal room and become the actor you dream of being.

-15. When it comes to rehearsals, be the first one there, and the last one out!
+15. Regarding rehearsals, be the first one there and the last one out, always!

-16. Play hard or don’t play at all!
-The minute you start to complain about this or that… being too cold, too hot, too uncomfortable...you are not playing, you're whining.
-Know that your collaborators will think you're a whiner, and nobody likes a whiner!
+16. Play hard, or don’t play at all!
+The minute you start to complain about this or that… being too cold, too hot, too uncomfortable...you are not playing.
+You're whining.
+Know that your collaborators will think you're a whiner; nobody likes a whiner!

 17. Be patient.
-The reality of the path you’ve taken is that finding roles can be difficult.
-At the beginning of your career, you will most likely work with young people like yourself who have no resources, who need to create “magic” from the nothing.
+The reality of your path is that finding roles will be demanding.
+At the beginning of your career, you will most likely work with young people like yourself who have no resources and need to create “magic” from nothing.
 So man up!
 If you're a woman, woman up!
 Be tough or get out of line and let the real actors step forth!

 18. There are no rules, so make up your own!